 With a degree in gerontology, the study of aging and older adults, you will be able to work in a variety of settings interacting directly with older adults or in positions where you will be able to assist communities and policy makers to address the needs of this population indirectly through program development and public policy initiatives.

-The Gerontology Program at BMCC is co-coordinated by the Health Education Department and the Department of Social Sciences, Human Services and Criminal Justice.
+The Gerontology Program at BMCC is co-coordinated by the Health Studies Department and the Department of Social Sciences, Human Services and Criminal Justice.
 You will learn an interdisciplinary approach that addresses the social, psychological, biological and health-related changes of aging.

 Field Work